infinum/dotnet-handbook/Best practices/Source Generators.md

 ## What are Source Generators?

 According to official [documentation](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) a source generator is a part of the .NET Compiler Platform ("Roslyn") SDK which allows developers to generate source files during compilation and add those files to the compilation object.

-In order for this to be possible, source generators also have the possibility to retrieve a compilation object which contains all the code a developer has written.
+For this to be possible, source generators can retrieve a compilation object which contains all the code a developer has written.
+The most common use case for source generators is code analysis during compilation, after which more code is generated and added to the compilation object.
+It can also shift the controller discovery phase from startup to compile time, reducing startup time.
+Another usage of source generators can be in ASP.NET Core applications routing where it can be strongly typed with the necessary strings being generated as a compile-time detail.
+This approach could prevent a mistyped string literal leading to a request not hitting the correct controller.

 The image below shows the process which happens during compilation if a developer uses source generators.